avaxar/kithare/README.md

 - **Windows** is well supported by Kithare; both Windows 10 and Windows 11.
 Although not tested, Kithare should work well on Windows 7 and above too.
 Both 32-bit and 64-bit variants are supported on Windows, however, Windows on ARM architecture is not supported yet
 - **GNU/Linux** is also well supported by Kithare; primarily Debian and Ubuntu based modern sufficient Linux distros.
 Kithare supports a range of architectures (x86, x64, armv6, armv7, arm64, s390x and ppc64le).
-- **MacOS (Darwin)** machines whose version is 10.9 or above is supported.
+- **MacOS (Darwin)** machines whose version is 10.9 or above are supported.
 Kithare supports x86_64 (Intel) architecture and arm64 (Apple Silicon) architecture.
-In the future, Kithare will also support 'universal' binaries, ones that works on both architectures.
-These univeral builds are 'fat' builds, one that contains the binaries of both architectures in one binary.
-The usage of the 'universal' builds are recommended over the usage of the architecture specific builds.
+In the future, Kithare will also support "universal" binaries, ones that works on both architectures.
+These univeral builds are "fat" builds, one that contains the binaries of both architectures in one binary.
+The usage of the "universal" builds are recommended over the usage of the architecture specific builds.

 ## Installation and Versioning